dennisss/dacha/pkg/nordic/README.md

 - Use cases:
   - Supporting streaming of log data back (needs to be distinguished from other types of data)
   - Lazy streams: Only send data on a stream if the other endpoint
+  - Send back a 'serial channel'

+High level design:
+- We assume that all pairs of communicating devices have shared their addresses/keys with each out of band.
+- We will provide a network 'frame' abstraction which allows a use to send up to 1 KB (1024 bytes) as one atomic unit.
+- Each frame can be optionally acknowledged by the recipient.
+- No ordering information between frames is communicated by the protocol.
+- To support multiple applications running on the same device, each frame will be sent with a 'channel'

 Packet format (what is sent over the wire):
 - `[PREAMBLE]`: 1 byte.
 Standard for NRF 2Mbit protocol
 - `[TO_ADDRESS]`: 4 bytes.
 Who we are sending the packet to.
 - `[LENGTH: 1 byte]`
 - `[FROM_ADDRESS]`: 4 bytes.
 Who is sending this packet.
 - `[COUNTER]`: 4 bytes.
-Monotonically incremented on every
+Monotonically incremented by one for each
 - `[CIPHERTEXT: Up to 245 bytes]`
     - Encrypted using AES-CCM
       - Length size is 2 bytes
       - MIC length is 4 bytes
-    - Every unique (TO_ADDRESS, FROM_ADDRESS) pair has as pre-shared 16-byte AES key and 6-byte IV.
+    - Every unique (TO_ADDRESS, FROM_ADDRESS) pair has as pre-shared 16-byte AES key and 5-byte IV.
     - We form the 13 byte AES-CCM Nonce as:
       - `[PACKET_COUNTER]`: 4 bytes
       - `[FROM_ADDRESS]`: 4 bytes